Do You Think SEO Is Too Expensive, Or Are You Misunderstanding The Value And Return On Investment That SEO Can Generate?

 This client is in a tough niche and competing with national businesses with deep pockets for a particular segment of their business.

 We rebuilt their website with a solid SEO foundation over 30 days.
 After launching their website, we started implementing the C.H.
 Local Media SEO process.

 They started rising in the rankings.
 Keywords started landing on page one and in the map pack.

-Potential clients were filling out their forms on their website.
+Potential clients started filling out their forms on their website.
 Their calls started increasing from the website and their Google My Business Listing.